Melodie97/Data-Analytics-Projects/Investigating a Dataset/README.md

 - **Questions to Answer**:
     - what factors can help determine if a patient will show up for their scheduled appointment
     - Are there any correlations between the other features?

+## Wrangling Efforts
+The data used for this project was relatively clean, and didn't require much wrangling effort.
+The data had no duplicates and no missing values.